 Coronavirus Bulletin No 3

-This bulletin covers the latest advice from the Government about maintenance work being allowed to continue in homes, and the impact of absence from properties on insurance policies.
+Coronavirus bulletin 3 covers the latest advice from the Government about estate maintenance work being allowed to continue in homes and the impact of absence from properties on insurance policies.

 The latest advice from the Government is clear about the ability of property maintenance to continue.